Support Safe Snowmobiling!

 – If anything goes wrong someone back in town may need to initiate the search.

-• If you are that someone and your snowmobilers have not returned:
+- If you are that someone and your snowmobilers have not returned:

-– If you don’t hear from them after a reasonable amount of time please contact your nearest RCMP detachment and explain the situation, they will have all the current details on how to start a proper search and rescue in your area.
+– If you don’t hear from them after a reasonable amount of time please contact your nearest RCMP detachment and explain the situation, they will have all the current details on how to best start a search and rescue in your area.

-• If you come across anyone in distress stop and offer assistance
+- If you come across anyone in distress stop and offer assistance

 – Most snowmobile areas are not patrolled by anyone and are infrequently used.